 Performance bonuses are intended to be motivational tools that encourage employees to keep goals in mind and take action in their everyday work to help the company achieve those goals.

-It is important to note, however, that performance bonuses are generally taxed as , which means a $10,000 bonus can easily become a $6,000 bonus if the recipient's federal and state tax rates total 40%.
+It is important to note, however, that performance bonuses are generally taxed as income, which means a $10,000 bonus can easily become a $6,000 bonus if the recipient's federal and state tax rates total 40%.

-For example, let's say Company XYZ's goal this year.
+For example, let's say Company XYZ's goal this year was to earn $0.05 per share.
+On December 31, it closes the books on the year.
 Two weeks later, after the accounting has been completed, the company declares that its earnings for the year were $0.06.

-A performance bonus is extragiven to an employee as a reward for helping a company achieve financial or other goals.
+A performance bonus is extra money given to an employee as a reward for helping a company achieve financial or other goals.